 We think we have covered most of the things you should know about GCP or the common GCP facts that distinguish Google cloud from its competitors.
 It doesn’t mandate that you need to choose this cloud platform for your business by seeing these GCP facts.
 Of course, there are certain pros and cons associated with each cloud platform.
 Google cloud is not an exception to this.

-However, if any these features seem relevant to your business objectives, you can think about moving your business operations to the Google Cloud platform.
+However, if any of these features seem relevant to your business objectives, you can think about moving your business operations to the Google Cloud Platform.
 If you are a cloud architect working on the Google cloud platform, then you should validate your skills with Google Cloud Professional Cloud Architect certification.
 Start your preparation now with the Google Cloud Certified Professional Architect practice tests.

 Google Cloud Platform is continuously beating the cloud marketing competition.
 So, become a GCP professional and beat the struggles of career!